Coyote TaskForce’s Peer Support and Advocacy Training Program

 • And much more!

-To enroll, ask for a referral from your recovery coach or Vocational Rehabilitation counselor, stop by OPC in person to complete a self-referral form, or click here to complete a self-referral online!
+To enroll, ask for a referral from your recovery coach/case manager or Vocational Rehabilitation counselor.